-With AI, Industry 4.0 will be able to incorporate the following competitive advantages:
+With AI, Industry 4.0 will be able to incorporate many different competitive advantages.
+Sergi Palomar, winner of an ennomotive challenge tells us more.

 - Time and resource optimization through process automation.